hreikin/termux-dev-setups/README.md

 ## Requirements
 - No root permission is required to make this work
 - Android 7+ phone
-- VNC Client
+- VNC or Xserver client on phone
-- Termux installed from F-Droid - NOTE: Termux from Google Play is unmaintained due to API requirements, please use F-Droid instead.
+- Termux installed from F-Droid
 - TermuxAPI installed from F-Droid

+> **NOTE**: Termux from Google Play is unmaintained due to API requirements, please use F-Droid instead.

 ## Installation
 To start the installation follow the steps below.